ToxoGenomicsWorkshop/ToxoGenomicsWorkshop.github.io/index.md

 * The original raw data is available on the Short Read Archive [here](http://www.ebi.ac.uk/ena/data/view/SRP045423), but you __DO NOT__ need to download this.
 Instead, please download the 'digital gene expression list' (DGEList) from [here](materials/DGEList)
 * In addition to the data, please download this simple [text file](materials/studyDesign.txt) that describes the design of the study

-***4. An analysis script*** - the R script we'll use in the workshop can be downloaded [Here](materials/Toxo_RNAseq_analysis.R).
+***4. An analysis script*** - the R script we'll use in the workshop can be downloaded [here](materials/Toxo_RNAseq_analysis.R).

 -----

 ### After the workshop

-***Although it is beyond the scope of the current workshop, there are a number of other tools that you should consider downloading and learning more about.
-These are essential tools in any data scientists repertoire.***
+__Although it is beyond the scope of the current workshop, there are a number of other tools -- essential in any data scientists repertoire -- that you should consider downloading and learning more about.__

 * the network analysis platform, [Cytoscape](http://www.cytoscape.org/)
 * A version control system such as [Git](http://git-scm.com/downloads)